 - Or by the CMDA regional, area or associate staff.

-- One week's notification (written or electronic) shall be given to the local leaders of the CMDA Local Ministry Group.
+- One week's notification (written or electronic) shall be given to the local leaders of the CMDA Community Chapter.
 Motions will be passed by a simple majority of CMDA members, and they must be consistent with CMDA bylaws, policies and practices.

 Article 6.
-To meet Internal Revenue Service requirements for non-profit groups each Local Ministry Group will:
+To meet Internal Revenue Service requirements for non-profit groups each Community Chapter will:

 - Abide by the requirements of the Internal Revenue Code (IRS) Section 501(c)(3) (please see IRS Requirements)